-Thank you for your interest in participating in Wesleyan Christian Academy's athletics.
-Student Athletes and their parents/caregivers will need to have a current NCISAA Sports Packet and a WCA Athletic Code of Conduct completed before being allowed to participate in pre/post season competition, practices, and work outs.
+Thank you for your interest in Wesleyan Christian Academy athletics.
+Student-athletes and their parents/caregivers must complete and sign a current NCISAA Sports Packet and WCA Athletic Code of Conduct Agreement before being allowed to participate in pre-season or post-season competitions, practices, and workouts.

-NCISAA Requirements
+Requirements

-Per the North Carolina Independent Schools Athletic Association (NCISAA) Sports Medicine Advisory Committee (SMAC), all student-athletes must have the following forms completed before participating/competing in any school athletics or activities.
+NCISAA: Per the North Carolina Independent Schools Athletic Association (NCISAA) Sports Medicine Advisory Committee (SMAC), all student-athletes must complete the following forms before participating or competing in school athletics or activities.

-- 1. NCISAA Pre-Participation Evaluation (PPE) aka "Sports Physical" - a.
-(In addition to parent/student signature, it will also need the signature of the NC Licensed Health Care Professional) - b.
-Wellness visits are not accepted - 2.
-NCISAA 24-25 Consent to Participate and Release - 3.
-NCISAA GFELLAR-WALLER Student Athlete and Parent/Legal Custodian Concussion Statement Form - 4.
-NCISAA Sudden Cardiac Arrest Form
+- 1. The NCISAA Pre-Participation Evaluation (PPE), aka "Sports Physical," must be current. - a.
+The form will need the signature of the NC licensed health care professional in addition to the parent/student signature.
+Please note: Wellness visits are not accepted. - 2.
+The NCISAA 25-26 Consent to Participate and Release Form - 3.
+The NCISAA Gfeller-Waller Student Athlete and Parent/Legal Custodian Concussion Statement - 4.
+The NCISAA Student Cardiac Arrest Form